Goncalves2525/real-estate-management-system/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-*  An unregistered user must only be able to list properties, nothing else.
+*  By default, if there are no properties to be displayed, en empty list is shown.